arunj123/longan_nano/README.md

 # GD32VF103 Longan Nano Bare-Metal Project

-This project is a bare-metal firmware template for the **Sipeed Longan Nano**, designed as a learning exercise for the GD32VF103 RISC-V microcontroller.
+This repository contains a collection of bare-metal firmware projects for the **Sipeed Longan Nano**, designed as a learning exercise for the GD32VF103 RISC-V microcontroller.
 It uses a custom Python-based build system (`bldmgr/build.py`) and avoids reliance on large IDEs or complex frameworks like PlatformIO or CMake.

-## Firmware Features
+## Supported Projects

+This repository is structured to support multiple independent firmware applications.
+Each project resides in its own directory in the project root, and its name must be prefixed with `prj_`.

+### `prj_usb_serial`

-The current demo application configures the Longan Nano with the following features:
+This project configures the Longan Nano as a USB CDC (Virtual COM Port) device.

 *   **USB CDC (Virtual COM Port):** The board enumerates as a USB serial device, allowing you to send and receive data from a host computer using a standard terminal emulator.
 *   **UART0 Debug Output:** `printf` is retargeted to `USART0` (pins `PA9`/`PA10`) at 115200 baud, providing a convenient way to print debug messages.

-*   **LED Blink:** The onboard LED on pin `PC13` blinks to give a visual "heartbeat," indicating the program is running.
+### `prj_usb_composite`

+This project demonstrates a composite USB device, which can expose multiple interfaces to the host computer simultaneously (e.g., a serial port and a Human Interface Device).

 ## Hardware Setup